Visual Aspects of Gaussian Periods and Analogues: Definitions and Motivations

 Additionally, it is worth noting an alternate description of ray class fields.
-Rather than viewing them through the correspondence provided above, one can instead define ray class fields of modulus $\m$ as the maximal abelian extension of $K$ which is ramified only at the primes dividing $\m$.
+Rather than viewing them through the correspondence provided above, one can instead define ray class fields of modulus $\m$ to be the maximal abelian extension of $K$ which is ramified only at the primes dividing $\m$, assuming a certain boundedness condition related to $\m$.
 These two characterizations turn out to be equivalent, and we will be using them interchangeably in our discussion.

-\begin{example} In the case where $K = \Q$, the ring of integers is simply $\Z$.
-The ideal class group of $\Q$ is trivial, and so the Hilbert class field is $\Q$ itself.
-Also, given an ideal $(m) \subset \Z$, the ray class group of modulus $m$ is isomorphic to $(\Z/m\Z)^\times$, and the corresponding ray class field is $\Q(\mu_m)$, where $\mu_m \subset \C^\times$ denotes the subgroup of $m$-th roots of unity. \end{example}
+\begin{example} In the case where $K = \Q$, the ring of integers is $\Z$.
+The ideal class group of $\Q$ is trivial, so the Hilbert class field is $\Q$ itself.
+Given an ideal $(m) \subset \Z$, the ray class group of modulus $m$ is isomorphic to $(\Z/m\Z)^\times$, and the corresponding ray class field is $\Q(\mu_m)$, where $\mu_m \subset \C^\times$ denotes the subgroup of $m$-th roots of unity. \end{example}

 Returning to the discussion of Gaussian periods, note that $e\left(\frac{k}{n}\right)$ is an $n$-th root of unity for every integer $k$.
 Thus every summand in $\eta_{n, \omega}(k)$ sits inside the $n$-th cyclotomic field $\Q[n] = \Q(\mu_n)$.
 Since $\omega$ is assumed to be in $(\Z/n\Z)^\times \cong \Gal(\Q[n]/\Q)$, then the Gaussian periods of modulus $n$ and generator $\omega$ are sums over the Galois action of the cyclic subgroup $\langle \omega \rangle \subset (\Z/n\Z)^\times$.
 In particular, this implies that $\eta_{n, \omega}(k) \in \Q[n]^{\langle \omega \rangle}$, the subfield of $\Q[n]$ fixed by the action of $\langle \omega \rangle$.